openshift-cs/okd.io/docs/guides/virt-baremetal-upi/index.md

 At this point you should have all OKD nodes ready to be installed with Fedora CoreOS and the bastion with all the needed services.
 Check that all nodes and the bastion have the correct ip addresses and fqdn and that they are resolvable via DNS.

-As we are going to use baremetal UPI installation you’ll need to create a `install-config.yaml` following the example for [installing bare metal](https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal)
+As we are going to use the baremetal UPI installation you’ll need to create a `install-config.yaml` following the example for [installing bare metal](https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-bare-metal-config-yaml_installing-bare-metal)

 Remember to [configure your proxy settings if you have a proxy](https://docs.okd.io/latest/installing/installing_bare_metal/installing-bare-metal.html#installation-configure-proxy_installing-bare-metal)

-## Apply workarounds
+## Apply the workarounds

 * qemu-ga is hitting selinux denials <https://bugzilla.redhat.com/show_bug.cgi?id=1927639>